Drag Queen Story Hour Event In Orange County Sparks Planned Protest

 The event, "Drag Queen Story Hour With Cookie Doe," will be held in Orange County at the Montgomery Book Exchange Children’s Chapter in Montgomery at 2 and 4 p.m. on Saturday, April 1.

-The town and city of Montgomery Police said in a joint statement they are expecting protests, both in support and opposition to the event.
+Both the town and the Montgomery Police Department said in a joint statement they are expecting protests, both in support and opposition to the event.

 They are also warning any protestors to stay off of private property areas surrounding the event, except those with tickets.